Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

-In contrast, mixed and semantic errors exhibit evidence of a more subtle trade-off between production effort and communicative accuracy \citep{ferreira2003phonological,koranda2022good,goldberg2022good}.
-Similar to form-based errors, mixed errors were characterized by facilitative effects of frequency and past predictability and constraining effects of semantic and phonetic distances.
-In other words, mixed errors were not only more available to the speaker than the alternatives, but also closer to the target along both semantic and phonetic dimensions, unlike purely form-based errors.
-These effects were qualitatively replicated in the case of semantic errors along with an additional inverse effect of predictability from the future: words that were more predictable or informative about the speaker's future plans were less likely to surface as errors compared to the target and other alternatives.
-Therefore, beyond availability-based and alignment-based pressures on word choice, semantic substitutions may reflect insufficient or suboptimal planning of future context.
+\rr{Compared to phonologically-related and morphosyntactic substitutions, mixed and semantic errors exhibit evidence of more subtle trade-offs between production effort and communicative utility \citep{ferreira2003phonological,koranda2022good,goldberg2022good}.
+In particular, mixed errors were jointly characterized by the facilitative effects of frequency and past predictability alongside the constraining effects of semantic and phonetic proximity to the target.
+In other words, mixed errors were not only more accessible to the speaker than the alternatives, but were also simultaneously closer to the target along both semantic and phonetic dimensions.
+These effects were qualitatively replicated for semantic errors along with an additional inverse effect of predictability from the future: words that were more compatible with the speaker's future context were \emph{less likely} to surface as errors compared to alternatives}.

+\rr{To illustrate, consider the substitution error in Ex. \ref{ex:subs3}: \textit{So until I see the entire old guard of the Soviet [military/government] completely roll over and disappear...a threat}.
+Although the past context is compatible with both the error (\textit{military}) and the target (\textit{government}), the future context is substantially more informative about the target (relative backward predictability(\textit{government}) = 1.30, conditional PMI(\textit{government}) = 0.86) than the error (relative backward predictability(\textit{military}) = 0.65, conditional PMI(\textit{military}) = 0.25).
+More generally, across semantic substitutions, words that share greater informativity with the future representations are less likely to surface as errors — an inhibitory effect that is qualitatively distinct from the facilitative effects of frequency and past predictability on mis-selection.
+We discuss interpretations of this effect in more detail in Section \ref{sec:general-discussion}}.